nvim-lualine/lualine.nvim/README.md

       -- luae(lua expressions), vimf(viml function name)
       -- luae is short for lua-expression and vimf is short fror vim-function type = nil,
-    }
+      padding = 1, -- adds padding to the left and right of components -- padding can be specified to left or right separately like -- padding = { left = left_padding, right = right_padding }
+      fmt = nil,   -- format function, formats component's output }
   }
 }